shree214ram/DSA/Data Structure/Graph(26)/Graph-Algorithm(16)/DisjointSetUnionFind(6)/Union-Find-Algo/readme.md

 Good explanation

 ### Introduction :-
+# In this union and find two main function are there and Its Time compaxity is much less then Graph and Metrix

 1. Union :- join 2 vertex in one set
 2. Find :- find 2 vertex in single set or not